-A recently available source of data on Americans' political activity and attitudes allows us to more systematically study the effects of contextual variables.
-This study does not suffer from the same limitations as many other sources of data on political participation in American cities.
-In addition to a nationally representative sample of 3003 respondents, the survey-the Social Capital Community Benchmark Survey-also included interviews with people drawn from 40 different sub-national representative samples.
+Capital Community Benchmark Survey allows a more systematic study the effects of contextual variables on behavior.
+The survey consists of a nationally representative sample of 3003 respondents as well as 40 different sub-national representative samples.
 These samples had varying geographical boundaries including states and regions within states (some were at the county level, some at the city level and some at other regional levels determined by the local community foundation funding the project in each area).
 The total sample size for the combined surveys is 29,733.
 Through an agreement with the Roper Center I was able to obtain detailed geocodes for the data, enabling me to identify respondents' places of residence.
-Using these "FIPS" codes (the unique identification code used by the Census Bureau to identify every place in Untied States) respondents were sorted into their city of residence regardless of what sub-sample they belonged to originally, thereby avoiding the sometimes awkward sampling geographies determined by the sponsors.
+Using these Federal Information Processing Standards (FIPS) codes (the unique identification code used by the Census Bureau to identify every place in Untied States) respondents were sorted into their city of residence regardless of what sub-sample they belonged to originally, thereby avoiding the sometimes awkward sampling geographies determined by the sponsors.
 I have then matched respondents to the survey with data about their place of residence from the US Census and US Census of Governments contained in the County and City Data Book.
-This produced a file with census data on the city level for 14,153 of the respondents who lived in 690 identifiable city areas.
+This produced a file with census data on the city level for 14,017 of the respondents who lived in 634 identifiable city areas.

 "City" in this study refers to census-defined areas of populations of 25,000 or more and only those respondents residing in such areas were selected.
-As such, much of the missing data are a result of not being able to identify a city's FIPS code or the city not being included in the County and City Data Book and only affected a reasonably small number of cases.
-This form of missing data is relatively random and therefore should not significantly change the results.

-There are however, a number of cases at the individual level that have missing data on some items due to non-response.
-This form of missing data is less random and needs to be addressed in a way other than the common strategy of deleting cases; a strategy that leads to biased results and a loss of power in the analysis due to less information once cases have been discarded (King, Honacher, Joseph & Scheve 2001, p.
+Some of the missing data are due to not being able to identify a respondent's city FIPS code; this missingness is relatively random.
+There are, as if often the case with survey data, also a number of cases at the individual level that have missing data on some items due to non-response.
+This form of missing data is less random and needs to be addressed in a way other than the common strategy of deleting cases; a strategy that certainly leads to biased results and a loss of power in the analysis due to less information once cases have been discarded (King, Honacher, Joseph & Scheve 2001, p.
 49).
 Instead of deleting cases-either listwise or pairwise-one can impute values for the missing data.
-Using Joseph Schafer's (1999) multiple imputation software, NORM I imputed values for the missing data, creating 10 complete data sets on which subsequent analyzes were carried out.2
+Using Joseph Schafer's (1999) multiple imputation software,

+NORM I imputed values for the missing data, creating 5 complete data sets on which subsequent analyzes were carried out.2